Knowledge Hub

 • It was ‘abundantly clear... that the employee was pursuing a personal vendetta against his employer’

-Data breach reporting to the ICO
+Data breach reporting and the ICO

-The self assessment on the ICO website can help assess whether a personal data breach is reportable to the ICO.
+The self-assessment on the ICO website can help assess whether a personal data breach is reportable to the ICO.

 Cyber insurance should be factored in, once you have conducted your cyber risk assessment and your continuity planning, as this is the only way the organisation will strive to survive in the event a cyber attack occurs.